How to plot a histogram in Python

 plt.title('Histogram with Kernel Density Estimate')--OUTPUT--Text(0.5, 1.0, 'Histogram with Kernel Density Estimate')

-• Setting kde=True adds a Kernel Density Estimate.
-This is a smooth line that estimates the probability distribution of the data, giving you a clearer view of the shape.
+• Setting kde=True overlays a Kernel Density Estimate (KDE).
+This smooth line helps you visualize the underlying probability distribution of your data.

 Interactive histograms with plotly